NHS knowledge and library services' policies

 NHS Library and Knowledge Services in England Policy

-The NHS Library and Knowledge Services in England Policy was approved by the Health Education England Executive on the 29th November 2016.
+This policy was approved by the Health Education England Executive on 29 November 2016.

 The policy sets out our approach to delivering on the key objective of enabling access to knowledge and evidence for healthcare decision makers.